|SESSION||WEEKS||START DATE||END DATE|

 Requests are not processed if students have outstanding financial, academic, or administrative obligations to the University.

 NOTE: Current or newly admitted UCLA students will have their grades appear on their UCLA transcript immediately after grades are submitted by the course instructor.
 Current or newly admitted visiting UC students will have their grades appear on their home UC campus's transcript in October or November.

 STUDENT CODE OF CONDUCT

 The UCLA Student Conduct Code has been developed to maintain a safe, supportive, and inclusive campus community that engages students in order to foster their academic success, personal growth and responsible citizenship.
-Therefore, students are expected to conduct themselves in a manner which demonstrates respect for themselves, their fellow Summer Sessions peers, UCLA's faculty members, and members of the local community.

 Behavior governed by the UCLA Student Conduct Code includes academic honesty, treatment of others, health and safety, use of resources, and use of alcohol and controlled substances.
 UCLA’s reputation for academic excellence and institutional integrity is among the most valued assets; as such, academic integrity is of paramount importance and UCLA does all within its power to maintain its standards.